 - Think of your photo as a way to frame your text.
 If you laid text over a photo, could you still read the words?
 Look for photos with large areas of dark or light where text can be placed.
 Photos with areas out of focus are also prime for overlaying with text.

-The most critical piece to all of this is having photos of people in your church.
+The most critical piece to your church website design is having photos of people in your church.
 People enjoying being together will speak louder to visitors than almost any element of your website.

 3. Use generous spacing